-When I interviewed music therapist David Knott to find out how he uses music to help our patients, he naturally turned to his musical instruments to explain… and he even obliged when I asked him to share his beatboxing prowess!
-So David and I decided that this article wouldn't be complete without some musical accompaniment, and we hope you enjoy "hearing" all about music therapy.
+When we interviewed music therapist David Knott to find out how he uses music to help our patients, he naturally turned to his musical instruments to explain… and he even obliged when we asked him to share his beatboxing prowess!
+So we decided that this article wouldn't be complete without some musical accompaniment, and we hope you enjoy "hearing" all about music therapy.

 David sings with Austin Rich, the

 Q: Before I ask you about music therapy, I have to find out how you learned to beatbox!

 A: Well, a patient on the Cancer Care Unit taught me a beatboxing pattern about six years ago.
 I was encouraging him to teach me, which is one of my main approaches with adolescents.
 I look to them to teach me what they know about music and talk about the music they like.
 Allowing them to be the teacher helps me get in the back door so we can talk about how music can be used for different purposes, like relaxation.
 That particular patient taught me to beatbox… but I always call it 'imitation beatboxing' whenever I do it so that patients have an easy way out if they want to tell me I'm not doing it right!

 A: Briefly put, music therapy is the use of music to achieve non-musical goals, such as reducing the perception of pain, providing opportunities for non-verbal expression and facilitating relaxation.
 We use singing, listening to music and playing instruments to help patients.
 One music therapy intervention is songwriting, where a patient is encouraged to change the lyrics of a song to express anything they like.

 Q: And you're part of our Child Life Department, right?